FoodTBD/menudb/README.md

 #### `zh-Hans` and `zh-Hant` Columns

 * Use Google Translate to translate between simplified and traditional Chinese.
-* Minor variations in written form MAY be added using in comma separated format.
-Use separate line items for synonyms that are significant different, especially if they correspond to separate entries in Wiktionary.
+* Minor variations in written form MAY be added using in comma separated format, e.g. (`煎䭔,煎堆` for jiān duī).
+Use separate line items for synonyms, especially if they correspond to separate entries in Wiktionary, e.g. (`煎䭔` jiān duī vs `芝麻球` for zhīma qiú).

 #### `en` Column